memochou1993/memochou1993/README.md

 ### Hi there :raising_hand:

-I'm Memo Chou, a creative developer passionate about Go, PHP and JavaScript.
+I'm Memo Chou, a creative developer passionate about Go, PHP, Rust and JavaScript.

 I currently work as a Software Engineer at KKLab.